 Travel Agents help turn people’s travel dreams into reality.
 Planning a trip can be a time-consuming and complicated process, so a Travel Agent’s role is to simplify the process as much as possible.
 This way, people can spend more time getting excited about their next adventure and less time fretting about the arrangements.

-You will essentially be a knowledge base for people who come to you wanting to know more about a specific travel destination, or looking for recommendations.
-They will trust you to find them the best locations, hotels and flights/cruises available – and all at the best price.
+As a Travel Agent, you’ll essentially be a knowledge base for people who come to you wanting to know more about a specific travel destination or looking for recommendations.
+They’ll trust you to find them the best locations, hotels, and flights/cruises available – and all at the best price.

 The right person will:

 - Enjoy learning about different travel destinations and be willing to conduct in-depth research.